Now registering Spring 2024

 FORM as verb is the primary focus.
 The class is built to inspire us, get us started, give us weekly goals.

-* Assignments are optional but I’ll ask each participant to share (with me) their attempts at the assignment each week.
+* Assignments are optional but each participant may share (with me) their attempts at the assignment each week.
 This is to keep us accountable to do the work.
-I will offer feedback at times, when warranted and especially when requested.
+I offer feedback at times, when warranted and especially when requested.
 Mostly I’ll ask questions or give encouragement/direction on continuing the pieces in process.

 Pricing: $175 a month (four two-hour sessions), with discounts available for alumni, referral, and prepaid two-month commitment.